boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Predator's brain [Three.js]
+You know that the prey animal often freezes when it senses danger.
+That's because predator's brain is wired in a way to detect motion.
+Human brain is no exception.
+We use motion to detect shape, position in space, orientation.
+Do not believe me?
+Try it for yourself [Live demo](threejs/predator's-brain.html).

 ### Negative morphs [Three.js]
 Do you know that morph target influence could be negative?
 Thus the morth target will not attract, but repel the shape.
 This étude use three spheres as morth targets with user-defined interactive influence.
 [Live demo](threejs/negative-morphs.html).